Sacrifice and Olive Garden in pursuit of the dream

 To change the world—or not

 Kyle says a lot of new college graduates want to change the world—at least he did when he started working at Sender Films.

 “In my first few months I was really cocky and thought I could change things, but then I realized that I just needed to work hard.
 My boss flat-out said to me, ‘We’re not looking for creative people.
 We’re looking for people who have passion and who work hard.’ “

 This is where Kyle’s experience in Calvin’s media production program helped him shift his thinking about his role as a rookie in the workplace.
-Working on projects at Calvin—including a documentary film shot in New Jersey with Professor Fuller—gave him a work ethic that is pure gold to employers in the film industry.
+Working on projects at Calvin—including a documentary film shot in New Jersey—gave him a work ethic that is pure gold to employers in the film industry.

 “The long hours in the editing rooms and shooting on weekends showed me what kind of work ethic was needed to make quality films … and it showed me what it takes to be in this industry.”